Music Schools Group, Bydgoszcz: Interwar period

 The Bydgoszcz academic music school diploma was treated in the 1930s and till World War II on equal footing with diplomas from other higher music academies in Poland.
-Educators came partly from Poznan, but most came from other universities abroad (Leipzig, Weimar, Berlin, St. Petersburg, Geneva, Hamburg).
+Educators came partly from Poznań, but most came from other universities abroad (Leipzig, Weimar, Berlin, Saint Petersburg, Geneva, Hamburg).

 During the interwar period, the Municipal Conservatory of Music became an important part of the cultural life of the city thanks to its extensive performances: soloists, chamber orchestra, choir, symphony orchestra, oratorio.
 In 1932, the school established the Collegium Musicum, composed of teachers, to play like a symphony orchestra with choir.
 All those activities were a portent of the 1953 Pomeranian Philharmonic.
 In 1939, the Collegium Musicum realized 24 concerts in the Municipal Theatre.

 German occupation

 During World War II, the school building was confiscated by Nazis authorities: they opened in 1941 a Municipal School of Music (Musikschule der Stadt Bromberg), directed by German organist Georg Juedeke.
 The institution comprised schools for teenagers (Jugendmusikschule für Hitlerjugend, Bund Deutsche Mädel) and for adults (Musikschule des Deutschen Volksbildungsweikes).
 Lessons for young children were focused on singing, piano, bowed string instruments, wind instruments, orchestras and music theory, and for adults dedicated to instruments, singing and orchestra.
 The school was closed in December 1944.